opentripplanner/OpenTripPlanner/docs/OTP2-MigrationGuide.md

  - `searchWindow` Limit the departure window or arrival window for the routing search.
  - `boardSlackByMode` How much time boarding a vehicle takes for each given mode.
  - `alightSlackByMode` How much time alighting a vehicle takes for each given mode.
+ - `modes` You now have to specify access/egress/direct/transit modes separately.
+This gives more fine-grained control of the results.
+The REST api is unchanged, but is mapped into this structure.
+ The sandbox Transmodel API allows you to specify the structure directly.

  ### Response changes